casangi/casagui/readme.rst

 C++ framework attached to Python to being a pure-Python framework for processing radio astronomy data.
 This package is visualization portion of that transition.

-After an abreviated trade study where we considered a few pure-Python visualization frameworks, we selected `Bokeh <https://docs.bokeh.org/en/latest/>`_ as the basis for creating new visualization infrastructure for CASA.
+After an abbreviated trade study where we considered a few pure-Python visualization frameworks, we selected `Bokeh <https://docs.bokeh.org/en/latest/>`_ as the basis for creating new visualization infrastructure for CASA.
 The choice of Bokeh was made based upon its extensibility, its community support (including